Greg Dyke OBE is the Former FA Chairman and Former Director-General of the BBC.

 Greg Dyke is a fan of Brentford Football Club and was appointed as non-executive Chairman of the club on January 20, 2006, following the takeover by the Supporters Trust, Bees United.

-In March 2008, he succeeded the late Anthony Mingella as Chairman of the British Film Institute.
+In March 2008, he succeeded the late Anthony Minghella as Chairman of the British Film Institute.

-In 2013 Greg Dyke was named as Chairman of teh Football Association.
+Between 2013 and 2016, Greg Dyke was Chairman of the Football Association.